aerosoul94/PS-HDD-Tools/ReadMe.md

 decrypt-tool <input image> <key file> <output file>
 ```
 ## Hex Viewer
 Hex viewer that allows you to view decrypted contents of an HDD image.

+You can go to any offset by pressing `CTRL + G` and entering either a decimal value or a hexidecimal value beginning with "0x".

 # Todo
 - Decrypt second layer of encryption for vflash (PS3)